 “Mastitis is an infection of the breast that occurs during breastfeeding when bacteria from baby’s mouth enters a milk duct via a crack in the nipple,” explains Prof Yong.
 Blocked milk ducts and a poor latch can also cause infections, she adds.

 Often associated with flu-like symptoms, such as high fever and chills, you’ll also notice the breast is firm, red and tender.
 Place cool cabbage leaves in your bra to relieve pain.
 Get plenty of rest and drink lots of fluid.

-Feed from the affected breast to drain your milk, but make sure baby latches on correctly, Dr Wong suggests.
+Feed from the affected breast to drain your milk, but make sure baby latches on correctly, Lo suggests.
 See a GP if the condition does not improve in 12 hours, she adds.
 Backward arm-swinging exercises may also help.

 4. Sore nipples